GiuMangiaracina/Thesis/README.md

  - username = root;
  - password = helloworld;
  - database = db;
-6. import the database, clicking on Import-> File Upload -> Browse, and load the file 'dump_db.sql', located in db/data/ .
+6. import the database data and schemas from the provided dump file, clicking on Import-> File Upload -> Browse, and load the file 'dump_db.sql', located in db/data/ .
 Then click on 'Execute':
-7. eventually apply any edits to the initial configuration, editing the tables of the database.
+7. eventually apply any edits to the initial configuration, editing the 'latency' and 'availability' tables of the database.
 ### Program setup
 In the program directory:
 1. build the containers, typing 'docker-compose build';
 2. start the containers, typing 'docker-compose up'.
 ### minIO server setup
 1. Browse to 'http://127.0.0.1:9000', and login into minIO server instance using the following credentials:
-- username = minio;
+- username = minio ;
 - password = minio123 .
-2. load the json file: click on the '+' button, below; create a bucket named 'miniobucket'; load the extracted file 'file1.json' into the bucket just created.
+2. load the data set: click on the '+' button, below; create a bucket named 'miniobucket'; load the extracted file 'file1.json' into the bucket just created.

 ### Initialization (this command, executed for the first time, initializes the proxies and the history servers.)
 In the program directory: